alexbrazier/react-native-network-logger/README.md

 An alternative to Wormholy but for both iOS and Android and with zero native dependencies.

+If this project has helped you out, please support us with a star 🌟.

 ## Features

 - Log networks requests on iOS and Android